ActorForth/ActorForth/README.md

 Run ./interpret by itself to get the repl.

-Experiments implementing an Actor-style programming language on top of a stack-based processor.
+See [ActorForthDefinition](docs/ActorForthDefinition.md) for a quick overview of how the language works.

-Check out this [WIKI](https://git.proteus-tech.com/scherrey/actorlanguage/wikis/home) for some documentation about what's going on (hasn't been updated for a while).
+Experiments implementing an Actor-style programming language on top of a stack-based processor will be forthcoming as the system is developed.